 You know this part, right?
 Two animals of every kind walked into the Ark.
 Noah, his wife and their three sons and three daughters-in-law fed, watered and refereed all the animals for one year until the flood receded.
 Right?
 Wrong.

 First off, let’s put some logic to this scenario.
 The animals that entered the Ark were seven pairs of clean animals and two pairs of unclean animals.
-Depending on your definition of “kind” there are estimates that range any where from 7,000 animals to 100,000 animals lived in the Ark.
+Depending on your definition of “kind”, there are estimates that range any where from 7,000 animals to 100,000 animals.
 Let’s proceed with the understanding that 50,000 animals live in one boat for a year with all of the required food and water.
 How did Noah keep the cats from eating the mice and the goats from eating, well, everything?

 Animals Shadow People